20 Favorite Chapter Book Series for Elementary Schoolers

 Happy reading!

-20 Chapter Book Series for Elementary schoolers
+20 Chapter Book Series for Elementary Schoolers

 The Boxcar Children by Gertrude Chandler Warner.
 I was obsessed with this chapter book series growing up and read probably a hundred of them, and now Ella has listened to all of them multiple times (in fact, while I’m writing this, I can hear the audio version of one of the books from the dining room where she’s working on her puzzle during quiet time).
 I like that the mysteries aren’t too scary and I really love that they showcase siblings that like each other, get along, and work together to solve problems